stg-tud/type-pragmatics/spoofax-scala-interop/Spoofax and Scala.md

 ## 2. Creating a Spoofax and a Scala project

-After the restart of Eclipse, no warning should show and we are ready to create a new Spoofax editor project by `File -> New -> Project... -> Other -> Spoofax editor project` (or use your existing one).
-The compilation should start automatically and after some time give you an open editor tab with an example file in your language (here: `example.sam`).
-You can verfiy that the Spoofax editor is working, if the `Syntax -> Show abstract syntax` button below the menubar is present and gives you the AST of your example module in a `example.aterm` file.
+After the restart of Eclipse, no warning should show and we are ready to create a new Spoofax editor project by `File -> New -> Project... -> Other -> Spoofax editor project` (or use an existing one).
+The compilation should start automatically and after some time give you an open editor tab with an example file in your language (here: `test/example.sam`).
+You can verfiy that the Spoofax editor is working, when the `Syntax -> Show abstract syntax` button below the menubar is present and gives you the AST of your `example.sam` module in an `example.aterm` file.

 ![Creating a sample Spoofax editor project](03.png)